shediao/sccache/docs/Distributed.md

 ## Communication

-The HTTP implementation of sccache has the following API, where all HTTP body content is encoded using [`bincode`](http://docs.rs/bincode):
+The HTTP implementation of ccache has the following API, where all HTTP body content is encoded using [`bincode`](http://docs.rs/bincode):

  - scheduler
    - `POST /api/v1/scheduler/alloc_job`